Crème Brûlée Cheesecake Bars

 For the cheesecake:

-- Add the cream then the eggs, egg yolk, vanilla paste, and salt one at a time and beat until well combined and smooth, being careful not to overmix.
+• Add the cream, then the eggs, egg yolk, vanilla paste, and salt one at a time, blending after each addition until just combined and smooth, being careful not to overmix.
 Scrape down the sides of the bowl as needed.

 Photos by Ashley McLaughlin.